The 5 biggest mistakes in Business WritingFebruary 8, 2018

-It’s quite surprising how after teaching you Accounting, Marketing, organizational behavior and even business psychology, universities and schools forget to tutor students on something they will spend a significant part of their careers doing- writing.
+It’s quite surprising how after teaching you Accounting, Marketing, organizational behaviour and even business psychology, universities and schools forget to tutor students on something they will spend a significant part of their careers doing- writing.
 If you go into consulting, banking or law, writing is perhaps your biggest weapon or weakest link.
 If your writing is crisp, so will be your communication.
 If sloppy, then you might suddenly find yourself responsible for the break down in a big deal negotiation because you decided to leave out a comma in an important email or forget to check up on your numbers.
-Remember the example :’ Eats, shoots and leaves?’
+Remember the example:’ Eats, shoots and leaves?’

 Here are the top 5 dumbest mistakes people make in business writing.

 - Er…your numbers don’t add up: You could have done every calculation right and you’re probably the brains behind the entire idea, but it takes only one table that doesn’t add up to question the sanctity of your entire report.
 This usually happens when excel sheets are linked and don’t update properly.
 So don’t trust excel.
-Make sure your original excel sheets are not linked with anything and have no reference value issues.
+Make sure your original excel sheets are not linked to anything and have no reference value issues.
 Two: Paste your table as a graphic if you can.
 That way if something changes in your excel sheet, it won’t on your document.

 - Unsourced data: Business writing is not a thesis.
 No one is looking for original thought, we are looking for coherent analysis.
 Everybody knows you didn’t travel to Sierra Leone to find out what percentage of their diamonds are blood diamonds.
 But someone did.
 And your data and the following analysis is much more valuable if you make a reference to them.